Trinitite Atomic Glass Green Black - 5.8 grams

 Trinitite formed when the intense thermal pulse from the Trinity test fused desert sand, tower material, device-related residues, and local minerals into a distinctive glassy melt.
 Green Trinitite is the classic form, while black streaks and scattered metal flakes may reflect localized incorporation of iron-rich or metallic material from the test environment.

-This specimen has the visual interest collectors look for: classic green nuclear glass, black contrast, scattered small red with metal flakes, documented authenticity, and this exact-specimen photography.
+This specimen has the visual interest collectors look for: classic green nuclear glass, black contrast, scattered fields of melted wire and/or glassy white mineral melt, documented authenticity, and this exact specimen professionally photographed.

 Trinitite Green Black Minor Metal Flakes Product Information